-a) The Corporation
+a) Transactions with the Corporation

 Transactions with the Corporation were conducted in the normal course of activities and measured at the exchange amount.
-Included in administration expenses is \$11 million (2013 - \$10 million) for administration services provided by the Corporation to the Plan.
-Included in accounts payable and accrued liabilities is \$12 million (2013 - \$2 million) due to the Corporation for administration services provided to the Plan which are unsecured and will be settled in cash.
+Included in administration expenses is \$11 million (2014 - \$11 million) for administration services provided by the Corporation to the Plan.
+Included in accounts payable and accrued liabilities is \$10 million (2014 - \$12 million) due to the Corporation for administration services provided to the Plan which are unsecured and will be settled in cash.

-b) Key Management Personnel Compensation
+b) Key management personnel compensation